top of page

 Bottom Line:

 There are deep misgivings about how AI collects, uses, and protects data about each user and interaction.
-How AI collects, uses, and protects data about each user and interaction has been a large concern in society.

 Environmental Risks